alim7007/devops_tasks/bastion_host/README.md

 ## Overview

+For bastion itself look at dir iac_on_digital_ocean Here is just MFA docs, without implementation practice.

 This adds a second authentication factor after SSH key verification:
 1. User connects with SSH key (what you have)
 2. User enters 6-digit TOTP code from authenticator app (what you know)